junxit/us-congress-bills-116/metadata.md

 - 2020-09-04 — Placed on the Union Calendar, Calendar No. 391.
 - 2020-09-04 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-489, Part I.
 - 2020-09-04 — Reported (Amended) by the Committee on Science, Space, and Technology.
 H. Rept.
 116-489, Part I.
+- 2020-09-29 — Considered under suspension of the rules. (consideration: CR H5025-5030)
+- 2020-09-29 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+5760.
+- 2020-09-29 — Motion to reconsider laid on the table Agreed to without objection.
+- 2020-09-29 — Mr. Bera moved to suspend the rules and pass the bill, as amended.
+- 2020-09-29 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H5025-5028)
+- 2020-09-29 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.